cfranklindaniel/bcbsm-full-stack-developer-candidate-coding-exercise-2/README.md

 # BCBSM Full Stack Developer Candidate Coding Exercise (Form validation)

 ## Requirements:
-1. Create a single page web application with a login screen (username, password)
+1. Create a single page web application with a registration and login screen
+2. On the registration provide the following inputs with validation:
+    a.
+First Name (Text field)
+  	b.
+Last Name (Text field)
+  	c.
+Date of birth (Date - MM-DD-YYYY)
+  	d.
+Street Address (Text area)
+  	e.
+City (Text field)
+  	f.
+State (Drop down selection)
+  	g.
+Zip code (Numeric field - XXXXX)
+  	h.
+Username (Text field) - alpha-numeric with no special characters
+  	i.
+Password (Text field) - alpha-numberic and must contain 1 special character, at least one capital letter and at least one number
-2. Demonstrate user login and authentication
+4. Demonstrate user login and authentication
-3. Upon login present member with ability to enter their address (2 line address, City, State and Zip).
-User must be logged in to access this page.
-4. Validate the user input based on the rules below
-5. Create a REST service to receive the document and store the document in a database with the below structure:

-6. Display success message on web page and show document list using angular data table with filters and sorting option
+5. Upon login show the user their profile page and allow update of first name, last name, address.
+All other fields should not be editable.
-7. Fork this repository and create PR with your code changes
+6. Fork this repository for your code changes

 ## Tech Stack:
 Springboot